queenlaye/Git-Task/README.md

-# A Rock-Paper-Scissors game, a weekly task of the backend python class
+# A Rock-Paper-Scissors game, Task

 from random import choice